paulternate/cf-venafi-automation/docs/04-tlspc-certificate-automation/README.md

 With a couple more resources in place, your renewed Certificates in S3 could easily be forwarded to wherever you, the AWS customer, need them to be.
 See this [blog article](https://aws.amazon.com/blogs/architecture/get-started-with-amazon-s3-event-driven-design-patterns/) for more info.

+## What you learned

+- The relationship between CITs, Applications, Certificate Requests and a Certificates
+- How TLSPC Certificate renewals can be automated from within an AWS Account
+- How a Versioned S3 Bucket can be used to track TLSPC Certificate issuance
+- You're not limited to EC2 instances or Kubernetes clusters for running short-lived workloads on AWS

 Next: [Main Menu](../README.md)